-Stunt Bike War Horse Flying Machine/ Hover Board Flying Machine/ Wings Twin Blade Helicopter
+Stunt Bike War Horse Flying Machine/ Hover Board Flying Machine/ Wings Twin Blade Helicopter Any card that has Vehicle in the sub-title

-Immortal Ally = These cards depict people that are known immortals.
+Immortal Ally - These cards depict people that are known immortals.
 The group classification of Immortal Ally applies to these cards as well as any other group classification they apply to.
 These cards are affected by any card or effect that target Immortal Allies.
+These cards have Immortal Ally in the sub-title.